Ligurian language (ancient): Inscriptions

+A few further pre-Roman short texts have been associated with Ligurian: some 32 brief, linguistically mixed inscriptions from Genoa, several preserving the onomastic element Blais-, and a bowl from Ameglia inscribed enistale, comparable to the Ligurian names Enistalus and Enistalius.

+Glosses

+Some glosses attributed to Ligurian also appear in the text of ancient writers.
+Glosses are the only layer of the Ligurian material in which the meaning of the words is also given.
+However, the interpretation of nearly all of them remains controversial, and some probably should not be labelled Ligurian at all.

-Some glosses appear in the text of ancient writers.
-Greek historian Herodotus, while discussing the name of the people known as the Sigynnae (Greek: Sigúnnai), a nomadic tribe from Central Europe, noted that the term sigynnae was also used by the Ligures living "up beyond Marseille" to refer to traders.
-The Ligurian name of the River Po, recorded as Bodincus, is said by Pliny to mean "of unmeasured depth", which can be compared to Sanskrit budhná- ('bottom, ground, base, depth'), Latin fundus and Middle Irish bond ('sole of the shoe').
+Greek historian Herodotus, while discussing the name of the Sigynnae (Greek: Sigúnnai), a nomadic tribe from Central Europe, noted that the term sigynnae was also used by the Ligures living "up beyond Marseille" to refer to traders.
+The Ligurian name of the River Po, recorded by Polybius as Bodenkos and by Pliny as Bodincus, with the meaning 'bottomless' (fundo carens), has been compared to Sanskrit budhná- ('bottom, ground, base, depth'), Latin fundus and Middle Irish bond ('sole of the shoe').

 Many of the other proposed Ligurian glosses remain uncertain.
-The term lebērís (λεβηρίς), recorded by Strabo as a Massiliote word for 'rabbit', is believed to have been borrowed into Latin as lepus.
+The term lebērís (λεβηρίς) is recorded by Strabo as a Massiliote word for 'rabbit'.
+Its attribution to Ligurian rests on the assumption that the Greek settlers borrowed it from the surrounding native population.
+It has been compared with Latin lepus ('hare'), which is possibly a loanword from the same western Mediterranean source.
 Pliny the Elder mentions langa or langurus as a type of lizard inhabiting the banks of the Po River, which Johannes Hubschmid linked to the Latin longus ('long').
-The term asia, meaning 'rye' and recorded by Pliny, could be amended to sasia and connected to the Sanskrit sasya- ('corn, grain, fruit, crop') and Welsh haidd ('barley'), though these connections remain unsure.
+Pliny reports that rye (secale) was called asia by the Taurini at the foot of the Alps.
+Since the ethnic classification of the Taurini was already uncertain in antiquity, the attribution of this gloss to Ligurian depends on identifying the Taurini as Ligures.
+The word has been tentatively emended to asia and connected to the Sanskrit sasya- ('corn, grain, fruit, crop') and Welsh haidd ('barley').
+The term saliúnka ('valerian'), recorded by Dioscorides, has been compared with Middle Irish sail and Latin salix ('willow'), though this connection also remain uncertain.
+Lepontic pala, meaning '(funerary) stone', has also sometimes been viewed as a borrowing from Ligurian.